Analyze successful stores in existing markets

 - Pct Parking Assigned—Percentage of temporary parking spots assigned exclusively to the shop

-- In the Contents pane, if necessary, click the Suitability Analysis Candidate Sites layer.
+- In the Contents pane, select the Suitability Analysis Candidate Sites layer.

-- On the Suitability Analysis tab, in the Criteria group, click the Add Criteria drop-down menu and select Add Fields from Input Layer.
+- On the ribbon, click the Suitability Analysis tab.
+In the Criteria group, click the Add Criteria drop-down menu and choose Add Fields From Input Layer.

 The Add Field Based Suitability Criteria pane appears.